-This is caused by browser caching and/or the mechanism we use to efficiently distribute your content within our network.
+This is caused by browser caching and/or the mechanism we use to distribute your content within our network efficiently.
 If you wait a few minutes, the files should resynchronize automatically.

-If you prefer not to wait, you can also help the process along by visiting the modified page yourself and doing a forced reload.
-For Internet Explorer and Chrome (Windows), this is done with CTRL-Refresh (or CTRL-F5) and with Firefox, Safari and Chrome (OS X) this is Shift-Reload (Ctrl-Shift-R on Windows, Command-Shift-R on Mac).
-This will force that page and all related content (images, .js files) to be resynchronized immediately.
-Since we have a lot of caches and requests are load balanced among them, you may need to do this a few times to get every cache that might answer for your site.
+If you prefer not to wait, you can also help the process by visiting the modified page yourself and doing a forced reload.
+For Internet Explorer and Chrome (Windows), this is done with CTRL-Refresh (or CTRL-F5).
+With Firefox, Safari, and Chrome (macOS), this is Shift-Reload (Ctrl-Shift-R on Windows, Command-Shift-R on Mac).
+This will force that page and all related content (e.g., images, scripts, and CSS) to be resynchronized immediately.
+Since we have a lot of caches and requests are load-balanced among them, you may need to do this a few times to get every cache that might answer for your site.

 If you wish to do this from the command line, you can use curl to force the refresh:

 Again, do this several times for each affected URL to make sure you get all the caches.

 There is a case where if you access the site before the IP addresses are assigned (within the first minute after it's created), you'll get a DNS error.
 Once that happens, some Internet Explorer versions will keep returning errors long after the site is created, even if you use a forced refresh.
 Waiting a few minutes, restarting IE, and sometimes rebooting have all appeared to help this under various circumstances.

 If you have uploaded content, but your site still displays the new-site "Not Available" message, you should be able to use this same technique to get rid of it.